GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/08.371-380/10.There-Is-Sweet-Rest/docs.md

 ---
+title: |
-title: 380.
-There Is Sweet Rest
+    380. There Is Sweet Rest - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 380.
+There Is Sweet Rest.
+There is sweet rest for feet now weary,  In the rugged, upward way;  There is a morn when midnight dreary  Shall be lost in perfect day.
+    keywords:  |
-    keywords: Church Hymnal, There Is Sweet Rest, There is sweet rest for feet now weary,
+        Church Hymnal 1941, adventhymnals, advent hymnals, There Is Sweet Rest, There is sweet rest for feet now weary.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 380. THERE IS SWEET REST
+####  Church Hymnal 1941,

 ```txt
 1.